NeatU CSS Framework

 Use the prefix tch- (Text Color Hover) with different color names to change the text color on hover.
 Hovering over the element will change the text color to 85% original and 15% black.

-For instance, you can use the class tch-iris-blue to set the text color to Iris Blue or #00BCD4.
-When you hover over the azure blue text, the color will change to #00A0B4.
+For instance, you can use the class tch-azure to set the text color to Azure or #2196F3.
+When you hover over the azure text, the color will change to #1C7FCE.

 Use the prefix tclh- (Text Color Light Hover) to start with a lighter shade of the original color that has 50% white mixed in it.
 When someone hover over the text, the color will only have 30% white in it.